stepanataccolade/docsv2/sources/ci_projects.md

 <a name="enable_integrations"></a>

 ### Enabling integrations
-You can view all the configured integrations for your subscription by going to the 'Account Settings' for your subscription & clicking the 'Integration' tab.
+You can view all the configured integrations for your account by going to the 'Account Settings' & clicking the 'Integration' tab.
 It will display a list of all integrations that are configured & available for your projects.

 There are two ways you can enable an integration in the UI.
-When you use either of them, the enabled integration will be available for all your projects within your subsricption.
+When you use either of them, the enabled integration will be available for all your projects.

 1. Through **Project Settings**: You can create an integration for the first time through the 'Settings' tab of your project.
 In the 'Settings' tab of your project, select the required integration dropdown & click 'Create Integration' as shown below.
 <img src="../images/project_settings_integration.png" alt="Select Account Integration" style="width:800px;"/>
 Proceed with the configuration of a specific integration.
-Once you create this integration, it'll be available for all projects in your subscription.
+Once you create this integration, it'll be available for your projects.

 2. Through **Account Settings**: Alternatively, you can enable an integration by following the [instructions here](int_overview.md#adding-an-account-integration).